kertser/Atlantium_LLM/docs/technical-reference.md

-# Technical Reference Documentation
+# Technical Reference

+This document provides comprehensive technical details about the Atlantium RAG system.
+For basic setup, see our [Installation Guide](installation.md).

 ## System Overview

 The Atlantium LLM system is a Retrieval-Augmented Generation (RAG) platform that combines document processing, vector embeddings, and language models to provide technical assistance for UV systems.
+For user interface details, see our [Frontend Documentation](frontend.md).

-### Architecture Overview
+### Architecture Diagram

 ```mermaid
 graph TD